hugsy/gef/docs/commands/tmux-setup.md

 On Linux tmux only supports 8 colors with some terminal capabilities (`$TERM` environment variable).
 This can mess up your color themes when using GEF with tmux.
-If you know your terminal supports 256 colors you can start `tmux` with either `-2` flag to force tmux to use 256 colors.
+To remedy this if your terminal supports more colors you can either set the variable to something like `TERM=screen-256color` or if you don't want or can't change that variable you can start `tmux` with the `-2` flag to force tmux to use 256 colors.